 - 1. BMM Weston Parcel 3 (see figure 32) is allocated for mixed use development, as follows: - a. commercial, business and services (Use Class E); - b. residential development (Use Class C); - c. community uses. - 2.
-Development should: - a. enhance the setting of listed buildings around the site; - b. preserve or enhance the character or appearance of Faversham Conservation Area; - take account of views of the Grade I listed Saint Mary Magdalene Church, Davington Priory from Bridge Street/Swing Bridge. - Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level.
+Development should: - a. enhance the setting of listed buildings around the site; - b. preserve or enhance the character or appearance of Faversham Conservation Area; - c. take account of views of the Grade I listed Saint Mary Magdalene Church, Davington Priory from Bridge Street/Swing Bridge. - 3.
+Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level. - Development should have no adverse impact on Public Right of Way ZF40 and contributions to the improvement of public footpaths in the vicinity of the site may be required.